-The rotator cuff is a group of four muscles and tendons that hold the head of your upper arm bone (humerus) in your shoulder socket.
+A rotator cuff is a group of four muscles and tendons that hold the head of your upper arm bone (humerus) in your shoulder socket.
 In addition to stabilizing your shoulder joint, the rotator cuff helps you lift and rotate your arm.
 A rotator cuff injury happens when one or more of these tendons become damaged or injured.
 A rotator cuff injury can be partial, incomplete, or may entirely sever the tendon in a full-thickness tear.

 The two main causes of a rotator cuff tear include injury and degeneration.

 Acute rotator cuff injuries may occur after an injury, such as falling down on an outstretched arm or while lifting something heavy with improper form.

 Degenerative tears are much more common and happen slowly, usually to the dominant arm.
 Repetitive stress from arm motions such as throwing a ball, weightlifting, or even painting a house can cause the rotator cuff to wear down and fray.
 These tears are more common with increasing age since the blood supply to your rotator cuff tendon lessens over time.
 The body requires a steady supply of blood flowing through an area to initiate repairs, so the less blood that goes to the tendon, the slower a rotator cuff injury can be repaired, which leads to more frequent tears and injuries over time.

 A sudden injury to the rotator cuff tendon may cause immediate effects like intense pain and weakness in the affected arm.
 This is often the case for an acute tear and requires immediate attention.
 On the other hand, degenerative tears will have subtler symptoms that grow worse over time.
 Symptoms of a partial or complete tear include: